-It is the operator's responsibility to be aware of the possible consequences of using questionable parts on certificated aircraft.
-An operator using a part of unknown quality, condition, or origin must be able to prove conclusively that such parts conform to the type design in accordance with rule 21.303(1).
+It is the operator's responsibility to be aware of the possible consequences of using inappropriate questionable parts on certificated aircraft.
+An operator using a part of unknown quality, condition, or origin must be able to prove conclusively that such parts conform to the type design in accordance with rule 21.303(1), and that the parts are in an airworthy condition.